What are the consequences?

 If hearing loss is not corrected, it can result in physical issues such as tiredness or fatigue, headaches, vertigo and stress.

 The described symptoms are not always caused by untreated hearing loss, but they are observed in many cases.
-If you or a loved one experience hearing loss and recognize some of the symptoms described above, you should contact Oklahoma Hearing Center.
+If you or a loved one experience hearing loss and recognize some of the symptoms described above, contact Oklahoma Hearing Center.